Wall Street Analyst Upgrade Huntington Bancshares, Inc. [HBAN]. What else is Wall St. saying

 Sponsored

-In addition, the Board declared quarterly cash dividends on six series of its preferred stock.

-The stocks have a year to date performance of 2.59 percent and weekly performance of 2.59 percent.
-The stock has been moved at 8.75 percent over the last six months.
-The stock has performed 1.71 percent around the most recent 30 days and changed 37.80 percent over the most recent 3-months.
+Capstone Partners, a leading middle market investment banking firm, in conjunction with its partner IMAP, a leading global investment banking advisory firm, released its annual Trends in Global M&A Survey Report, with insights from M&A advisors across the world.
+This report combines Capstone’s in-depth investment banking knowledge with proprietary data obtained from 100 participating IMAP M&A advisors across 65 countries.
+Conducted between September 26, 2023, and October 24, 2023, the survey captures sentiment at a pivotal moment in global middle market M&A, providing insight into M&A market activity throughout 2023 and forecasts for deal making conditions in 2024.

-If compared to the average trading volume of 16.07M shares, HBAN reached to a volume of 14154393 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 16.41M shares, HBAN reached a trading volume of 23731257 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HBAN shares is $14.19 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HBAN stock is a recommendation set at 2.39.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.